jake-young-dev/go-checkout-script/README.md

 # go-checkout-script
-github action to clone a repository written in go
+A github action to clone a repository without using node/typescript as required in [actions/checkout](https://github.com/actions/checkout)